kubernetes/website/docs/tasks/manage-daemon/rollback-daemon-set.md

 {% capture prerequisites %}

-* The DaemonSet rollout history and DaemonSet rollback feature are only supported in `kubectl` in Kubernetes version 1.7 or later.
+* The DaemonSet rollout history and DaemonSet rollback features are only supported in `kubectl` in Kubernetes version 1.7 or later.
 * Make sure you know how to [perform a rolling update on a DaemonSet](/docs/tasks/manage-daemon/update-daemon-set/)